adaltas/node-nikita/src/download.coffee.md

             else if exists and md5sum
               # then we compute the checksum of the file
               misc.file.hash options.ssh, destination, 'md5', (err, hash) ->
-                return next err if err
+                return callback err if err
                 # And compare with the checksum provided by the user
-                return next() if hash is md5sum
+                return callback() if hash is md5sum
                 fs.unlink options.ssh, destination, (err) ->
-                  return next err if err
+                  return callback err if err
                   download()
             # Get the checksum of the current file
             else if exists